davenonymous/SMJansson/jansson/doc/apiref.rst

 Parsing and Validating Values
 =============================

-This sectinon describes functions that help to validate complex values and extract, or *unpack*, data from them.
+This section describes functions that help to validate complex values and extract, or *unpack*, data from them.
 Like :ref:`building values
 <apiref-pack>`, this is also based on format strings.